moneypit/moneypit-fan-controller/README.md

 ```

+> You should update pins if sensor is plugged into different GPIO ports than shown

-- Configure node / redis to start on reboot using `/etc/rc.local`
+- Configure node / redis / fan rpm monitoring script to start on reboot using `/etc/rc.local`

 ```